Inferring Human Intentions from Predicted Action Probabilities: Introduction

-The DNN-based next action prediction is typically treated as a classification task, i.e., the next action predicted is the one with the highest probability across the full action space \cite{rodriguez2018action}.
-However, the probabilities of all actions in the full action space may contain implicit information that can be used for uncertainty-aware intention prediction.
-This has not been explored in DNN-based methods so far.
-In this work, we propose a novel two-step procedure to infer human intentions from sequences of actions.
-Our approach combines DNNs to obtain the probabilities of the next action with MCMC-based Bayesian inference for subsequently inferring intentions.
-The DNNs are trained to classify the next action from all possible actions in the action space.
+In this work, we propose a novel two-step procedure to infer human intentions from sequences of actions (\autoref{fig:teaser}).
+Our approach combines DNNs to obtain the probabilities of the next action with MCMC-based Bayesian inference for inferring intentions.
 Specifically, given action data from $N$ different intention, we train $N$ DNN models for next action prediction.
 At test time, one action sequence data is fed to all $N$ models to obtain the action probabilities, the action sequence represents the true intention.
 The output from $N$ DNNs represents the probabilities assuming $N$ intentions are applied.
 Next, we use Markov Chain Monte Carlo (MCMC) sampling to train a Bayesian model with all action probabilities from all DNNs to infer the intentions.
 Our two-step method decouples the next action prediction (DNNs) and actual intention prediction (Bayesian model).
-We do not have any requirement on the DNN input format and network architecture.
+We do not have any requirements on the DNN input format and network architecture.
 They can be modified and optimised according to different tasks.
-The Bayesian model in independent on the DNNs, it only takes the action probabilities from DNNs and predict the intentions with uncertainties.
+The Bayesian model is independent of the DNNs, it only takes the action probabilities from DNNs and predicts the intentions with uncertainties.
+We demonstrate the effectiveness of our method through experiments on two datasets: Watch-And-Help (WAH)~\cite{puig2020watch} and keyboard and mouse interaction dataset~\cite{zhang22_caugaui}.
+Our results show that our method can correctly predict the intentions of users.
+We further evaluate the performance of our method with 10\% to 100\% of observed actions in one action sequence on both datasets.
+The results show that using 20\% of actions in a sequence, is often sufficient for the true intention to have clearly higher posterior probability than all other intentions, although with substantial uncertainty.
+This demonstrates that our method can infer the users' intention already in an early stage where only a few actions have been observed.